 MDEQ Approved Training Courses

 August 8, 2012 for existing underground storage tank facilities

 After August 8, 2012 for new facilities and new UST Compliance Managers and UST Operation Clerks

-MDEQ does not require retraining or continuing education for UST Compliance Managers or UST Operation Clerks unless a facility does not meet significant operational compliance requirements *.
-If a facility does not meet significant operations requirements, the tank owner will be required to ensure the UST Compliance Manager is retrained within 6 months or a new UST Compliance Manager must be selected for the facility.
+MDEQ does not require retraining or continuing education for UST Compliance Managers or UST Operation Clerks unless a facility does not meet significant operational compliance requirements.* If a facility does not meet significant operational requirements, the tank owner will be required to ensure the UST Compliance Manager is retrained within 6 months or a new UST Compliance Manager must be selected for the facility.

 * NOTE: Significant Operational Compliance has been defined by EPA to include the following:

-· 8 out of 12 months of release detection records are available for the most
+- 8 out of 12 months of release detection records are available for the most recent 12 months

-· Repaired tanks and piping were tightness tested within 30 days of repair
+- Repaired tanks and piping were tightness tested within 30 days of repair completion